-and the Manjira on the east, the cities of Dharur in the north and Tuliapur in the south.
-In the course of this campaign, he fought four more bloody but fruitless battle like those described before; each time the Bijapuris were repulsed in the field and driven some distance off. but they were not crushed, and continued as before to hover round the Mughal camp, cut off stragglers and weak foraging parties, and stop the arrival of supplies.
-During this period, the forts of Dhoki (44 m. e. of Parenda), Gunjoti (20 m. e. of Naldurg), and Nilang (23 m. further north), were captured by the Mughals,-no very important gains, and Netaji returned to the Mughal side.
-A new plan of war was adopted in the middle "As the elusive enemy could not be caught in one body, nor crushed once for all, but they scattered like quicksilver, and the imperialists who were encumbered with a camp and heavy baggage could not pursue them for any long distance.-therefore, lai Singh decided to make his army more light and mobile, so as to be capable of following the enemy till a crushing blow could be inflicted.
+In June 1683, Shihab-ud-din Khan was recalled from Junnar to the Emperor's side.
+When the campaigning season opened again, early in November, he occupied Puna, and next month crossed the Devghat (Devasthali pass) and looted Nizampur near the centre of the Kolaba district (27 Dec.).
+Prince Azam was posted to Nasik, in November, and the Maniira on the east, the cities of Dharur in the north and Tuljapur in the south.
+In the course of this campaign, he fought four more bloody but fruitless battle like those described before: each time the Bijapuris were repulsed in the field and driven some distance off, but they were not crushed. and continued as before to hover round the Mughal camp, cut off stragglers and weak foraging parties, and stop the arrival of supplies.
+During this period. the forts of Dhoki (44 m. e. of Parenda), Gunjoti (20 m. e. of Naldurg), and Nilang (23 m. further north), were captured by the Mughals,-no very important gains, and Netaji returned to the Mughal side.
+A new plan of war was adopted in the middle "As the elusive enemy could not be of May: caught in one body, nor crushed once for all, but they scattered like quicksilver, and the imperialists who were encumbered with a camp and heavy baggage could not pursue them for any long distance.-therefore, lai Singh decided to make his army more light and mobile, so as to be capable of following the enemy till a crushing blow could be inflicted.
 He took with himself only small tents and light kit and urged his officers to do the same and send all the baggage of the soldiers and campfollowers to Dharur (31 m. n. of Dhoki), where a strong garrison was left to guard them."
-(A.N., 1018.)
+(A.N., 1018.).